 The other benefit of SBA loans is that they can be easier to apply for than other types of loans.

-In many cases, a business that hasn’t been up and running for a year+ will have a very hard time getting a loan.
+In many cases, a business that hasn’t been up and running for a year or so will have a very hard time getting a loan.
 This makes it difficult for business owners to raise capital and grow their business.
 SBA loans were designed to solve this problem.

-However, at the same time, you will need to have a viable business model and be able to prove that you will be able to achieve growth.
+However, at the same time, you will need to have a viable business model.
+You should prove that your business will be able to achieve growth.
 A small business that is sinking in debt or mismanaged is not likely to gain an SBA loan approval.

 What You Need for a Small Business Administration Loan Application

-To prep for a smooth application process, you should assemble all the required documents, including your business certificate or license, personal financial statement, office lease, loan application history, and resumes for key team members.
+To prep for a smooth SBA loan application process, you should assemble all the required documents.
+These include your business certificate or license, personal financial statement, office lease, loan application history, and resumes for key team members.

-Besides these items, there are a number of other docs you should get lined up.
+Besides these items, there are a number of other documents, statements, and returns you should get lined up.
 These are as follows.

 You won’t have to provide your credit report along with your application, as the SBA or lender can access this themselves.
-However, it is a good idea to request your credit report in advance from Experian, Equifax, and TransUnion (the three main agencies).
+However, it is a good idea to request your credit report in advance.
+The three main credit reporting agencies are Experian, Equifax, and TransUnion.

 Once you get the three copies of your credit report you can look them over for discrepancies.
 If you spot any errors, you should take these up with the reporting agency in writing and have them rectified before you apply for an SBA loan.

-Although the importance of credit scores is not as high as for ordinary loans, your credit score will make a difference to your application, so take the time to make sure that it is accurate.
+Although the importance of credit scores is not as high for ordinary loans, your credit score will make a big difference to your SBA loan application.
+This is why you should take the time to make sure that everything is accurate.

 2. You Business’s Credit Report (If It Has One)